zaccharieramzi/hoag/README.md

 If you want to use the results saved from a previous run, you can change the variable `reload_results` to `False` in the script.
 If you want to run a test run without saving the results, you can change the variable `save_results` to `False` in the script.

-XXX
-It will take you about XXX mins to run this script in full.
+It will take you about 2 hours to run this script in full.
-It will take you about XXX mins to run this script with saved results.
+It will take you about 2 seconds to run this script with saved results.

 ## Reproducing Figure 3., Bi-level optimization with OPA